aws-samples/amazon-chime-live-events/transcoding/README.md

     node ./deploy.js -b broadcast-lambda-cf-deploy-bucket -s broadcast-lambda-cf-stack -n broadcast-lambda -r us-east-1
     ```

 3. Once the deployment completes, it shows the ARN of Lambda function created.
 Go to AWS console and find the function.

-   #### Options to start/stop transcoding
-   1. You can **START** a broadcast by creating a test event with the input below, then click **Test** button:
-    ```
-    {
-      "action": "start",
-      "meetingURL": "<your-meeting-url-to-be-broadcast>",
-      "rtmpEndpoint": "<your-rtmp-endpoint-url>"
-    }
-    ```
-    The output of the above command is an ECS task ID, it will be used to **STOP** the broadcast.
-To stop the broadcast, create another test event with the input below, then click **Test** button:
-    ```
-    {
-      "action": "stop",
-      "taskId": "<your-ecs-task-id-or-arn>"
-    }
-    ```
-    2. Use AWS client to invoke lambda to start and stop transcoding.
-      ```
-      // Start
-      aws lambda invoke --function-name broadcast-lambda --payload '{"action":"start","meetingURL":"<your-meeting-url-to-be-broadcast>","rtmpEndpoint":"<your-rtmp-endpoint-url>"}' --cli-binary-format raw-in-base64-out output.json

-      // Stop
-      aws lambda invoke --function-name broadcast-lambda --payload '{"action":"stop", "taskId": "<your-ecs-task-id-or-arn>"}' --cli-binary-format raw-in-base64-out output.json
-      ```
+ The arn of the broadcast lambda function will look something like this: `arn:aws:lambda:us-east-1:000087643245:function:broadcast-lambda-cf-stack-lambda`.
+This function will be used in the next section to start/stop the ECS task.

-## What's in Behind
+## Running the transcoding task in ECS
+Please refer to the [running transcoding for broadcast](../README.md/#running-transcoding-for-broadcast) section in the main README.

+## What will running deploy.js do?
+This section dives into the implementation of the deploy script.
+Following are the several resources created by the script.
 * Create an Amazon Elastic Container Registry (ECR) repository
   * `aws ecr create-repository --repository-name <repository-name>`
 * Build a Docker image and upload to the ECR repository